 Another noise you are likely to hear is scratching.
 Rats and other rodents will be scratching anything they find to ensure they keep their claws sharp enough to climb up and down through your house as you sleep (or not!).

 Rat’s will also be scratching several items in your attic to shred them up to be used as extra bedding.

 If you hear scratching in your attic, you will likely hear the other noises we discuss on this page.

 When you are sure that you have a rat in your attic, you will need to take action very soon.

-Many people keep family heirlooms and items of sentimental value in the loft, and you will need to ensure you get to them before the rats decide to use them as extra bedding.
+Many people keep family heirlooms and items of sentimental value in the loft, and you will need to ensure you get to them before the rats use them as extra bedding.

 Old photographs, old clothing, and boxes are perfect items for a rat to use for bedding, so if you have anything sentimental in your attic, ensure they are safely stored away in a metal container to reduce the chances of being chewed by a rodent!

 An attic is one of the most common places for a rat to set up a nest in your home, which is why one of the most common noises you will hear is chewing.
 Rats will use these items to create a nest.